jufab/opentelemetry-angular-interceptor/README.md

 You need 3 modules to add to your application.

-- Propagator Module : to define propagation in your HTTP header
+- [Exporter Module](#exporter-module) : to define type and export of traces.
-- Exporter Module : to define type and export of traces.
+- [Propagator Module](#propagator-module) : to define propagation in your HTTP header.
 - Last Module, 2 choices :
-  - [OpenTelemetryInterceptorModule](#interceptor-module) : to activate interceptor in all your http call
+  - [OpenTelemetryInterceptorModule](#interceptor-module) : to activate interceptor in all your http call.
-  - [OtelWebTracerModule](#instrumentation-module) : to activate instrumentation (you need a component to activate it, see [Component otel-instrumentation](#component-otel-instrumentation))
+  - [OtelWebTracerModule](#instrumentation-module) : to activate instrumentation (you need a component to activate it, see [Component otel-instrumentation](#component-otel-instrumentation)).

 #### Commons Module